 - Voluntary departure at your own personal expense and return to your home country, or another country.
 It’s the most common form of relief from removal and may be granted by Immigration Judges, as well as the DHS.
 People granted voluntary departure must depart within the time specified by the Immigration Judge.
 Usually people granted voluntary departure prior to the completion of removal proceedings must depart within 120 days, and those after the conclusion of removal proceedings must depart within 60 days.

 - Motions to Reopen or Reconsider by filing a timely motion with an Immigration Judge or the Board of Immigration Appeals (BIA).
-If you choose a motion to reopen you must file it within 90 days of the final removal order and you have to introduce new and additional evidence.
+If you choose a motion to reopen, your deportation defense attorney must file it within 90 days of the final removal order and you have to introduce new and additional evidence.
 If you choose a motion to reconsider you look for a reexamination of the decision and you must file it within 30 days of the date of the final order.

-- Motions to Terminate, if the charges on the government’s NTA are not correct, you may get deportation proceedings terminated by an Immigration Judge.
+- Motions to Terminate, if the charges on the government’s NTA are not correct (even on technicalities), you may get deportation proceedings terminated by an Immigration Judge.

 - Motions for Administrative Closure based on I-601A.
 An application for Waiver of Grounds of Inadmissibility is a request for legal entry to the United States or for Adjustment of Status to Lawful Permanent Resident, made by an applicant that is not admissible to the United States for one or more of these grounds.
 Form I-601 may be filed and submitted to the Consular Officer, the USCIS the immigration court.
 Some individuals who are married to U.S. citizens or have U.S. citizen parents may be eligible to ask the Immigration Judge to close proceedings while they file an I-601A waiver.

 Temporary Visa holders can be deported or refused entry in the United States for a number of reasons that include, but are not limited to: